-- 1. The name of the Committee member issuing the proxy; - 2.
-The party who will vote (this must be another Committee member, unless both are missing, in which case a non-committee member can be designated); and - 3.
+- 1. The name of the CoC issuing the proxy; - 2.
+The party who will vote (a non-committee member can be designated); and - 3.
 Whether the proxy is limited to the vote on a particular question or if the proxy is valid for all votes at a specific meeting.

 A proxy statement shall only be valid for a specific meeting and the proxy statement will expire upon adjournment of that meeting.
-While a proxy allows a vote to be cast in a member's absence, from an attendance perspective, the member is considered absent when a proxy is used.
+While a proxy allows a vote to be cast in the event of a CoC's absence, from an attendance perspective, the member(s) are considered absent when a proxy is used.